 At the very beginning of each day, when leaving Montebello, drop in to the Papineauville High School and pick up box lunches for yourself, the Admin-2 team, and any others requested for you to deliver during the day.
 When you first see Admin-2, give them their lunches.

 During the day, pick up skiers’ luggage at checkpoints (but not at the start on either day) and deliver them on Saturday to Papineauville School or to the Château Montebello as specified on the baggage tag (if no specification, take luggage to Papineauville).
-On Sunday, deliver luggage to the banquet site (not the finish).
+On Sunday, deliver all luggage to the banquet site (not the finish or Chateau Montebello).
 Each checkpoint should have a sign indicating where skiers may leave baggage.
 Check with the checkpoint leader if they are aware of any baggage or lost and found items.
 Try not to keep luggage from early checkpoints in your vehicle all day or skiers may be waiting a long time to retrieve their luggage at the end.
 This may require one or two special trips during the day to deliver it.

 On Sunday, near the closing time of checkpoints, pick up any food that is left over and any equipment that might be useful later on in the day at another location, and distribute these items to a checkpoint closer to the finish as needed or as specified by Admin-2.

-Priority of tasks: medical emergencies (if Safety is not available), food, equipment, and baggage.
+Priority of tasks: food, equipment, and baggage.

 Do not leave your last CSM location on Sunday evening until you have received the OK from Admin-2, in case your assistance is needed elsewhere.